vim-airline/vim-airline/README.md

 What about [old powerline][a]?

 *  the old version still works well, but since it's deprecated new features won't get added
-*  since it uses different font codes, it is incompatible with new powerline features (e.g. bash, zsh, tmux, etc.)
+*  it uses different font codes, which makes it incompatible with other powerline bindings in the same terminal (e.g. bash, zsh, tmux, etc.)

 # Why's it called airline?